Where is the new museum going to be based?

 What is the ‘Museum of Two Halves’ project?

-The ‘Museum of Two Halves’ is our shorthand name to describe the project that will see the development of the Football Museum for Wales and a new Wrexham Museum in the current museum building on Regent Street in Wrexham.
+The ‘Museum of Two Halves’ is our shorthand name to describe the project that will see the development of a Football Museum for Wales and a new Wrexham Museum in the current museum building on Regent Street in Wrexham.

 The name a ‘museum of two halves’ was provided during an informal consultation session held at the Bridge Inn, Ruabon, near Wrexham, by a long time enthusiast.